swarminglogic/tiny-hello/README.md

 # Building docker image

-Everything should be ready to build from the initial repostory clone.
+Everything should be ready to build from the initial repostory clone, after initializing submodules:

+`git submodule init && git submodule update`

 Docker image is also automatically built on dockerhub: https://hub.docker.com/r/swalog/tiny-hello/

 # How-to: Rebuilding `nweb` webserver

+Dockerfile handles building the webserver executable in a multi-build stage.

-A pre-compiled version is already provided in `server` folder.
-These notes are if you wish to build it yourself.
+Additionally  a pre-compiled version provided in `server` folder.
+Read on if you want to build it locally, on your own machine.

-Initialize the submodule: `git submodule init && git submodule update`

 Run `./build-nweb.sh`, this generates the compiled `nweb` server

-Note: This requires several tools:
+This requires several tools:

 - `musl-gcc` (`musl-tools` package)
 - `strip` (`binutils` package)